tflowdev/the-flow/examples/ray/kubernetes/README.md

 ### Connecting to remote filesystems (S3, GCS, etc.)

-Build a custom Docker image deriving from `ludwig-ray` or `ludwig-ray-gpu` containing the library needed for your
+Build a custom Docker image deriving from `theflow-ray` or `theflow-ray-gpu` containing the library needed for your
 data:

 - `s3fs`